kramer-nsc.at Listed by krybit Ransomware Group

 Kramer Nutzfahrzeug Service Center GmbH specializes in the service and repair of commercial vehicles, including brands l...

 On March 30, 2026, the Austrian company Kramer Nutzfahrzeug Service Center GmbH appeared on the leak site of the ransomware group Krybit.
-The firm, which repairs and services commercial vehicles, had internal files exfiltrated after a ransomware attack.
+The firm, which repairs and services commercial vehicles, is claimed to have had internal files exfiltrated after a ransomware attack.
 While the exact number of people affected remains unknown, any customer, supplier, or employee whose personal or financial details were stored in those files could now be exposed.

-Confirmed Details from Reports
+Reported Details from Reports

 Public reporting indicates that Krybit listed kramer-nsc.at on its leak site and claimed to have stolen internal company files.
-The data was exfiltrated during a ransomware incident, although the precise volume and types of records have not been independently verified.
+The data was allegedly exfiltrated during a ransomware incident, although the precise volume and types of records have not been independently verified.
 Available reporting describes the breach as involving documents that could contain names, addresses, vehicle details, invoices, or contact information for individuals and businesses that interacted with the service center.

 No evidence has surfaced that customer databases were the primary target, yet ransomware operators routinely exfiltrate any accessible files.
 Industry research from sources such as DoxxScan™ continuous monitoring indicates that service-sector breaches of this nature frequently expose spreadsheets and PDFs holding personally identifiable information.